The Fairy Tale Castles of Budapest

 The author in Budapest….on a quick, 12-hour layover!

-On the map below, I’ve highlighted every spot discussed in this article ~ including the hotels.
-All sights are highly walk-able, & within a fairly compact, but hilly area.
+All castles in this article are highly walkable from the central part of Budapest, located within a fairly compact, but hilly area.
 The left side of the river is known as the “Buda” side, & the right side is “Pest.”
+If you’re staying for a short time in the city, I’d definitely stay in a hotel in this central area.

-We chose Buddha-Bar mainly for its good location & hip vibe, as it’s just a few blocks from the River Danube.
-And while it’s definitely a sexy hotel, with dark red rooms & plenty of Asian mystique ~ our sexy rainfall shower flooded the entire bathroom!
+We chose Buddha-Bar for its great location & chic feel; it’s located just a few blocks from the River Danube.
+It’s a sexy hotel, with dark red rooms & plenty of Asian mystique ~ & a modern bathroom with rainfall shower….great for getting cleaned up post-train ride.

 Fairy Tale Castles of Budapest, Buddha Bar Hotel

-There’s a very sexy, hip vibe going on at the Buddha-Bar Hotel Budapest ~ great for couples seeking romance.
+There’s a very sexy vibe going on at Buddha-Bar Hotel Budapest ~ great for couples.

-But there’s no shortage of premium hotels in Budapest, many of which have glorious views of the River Danube and Budapest’s castles, which look especially beautiful at twilight.
-Two options near the water include the Budapest Marriott Hotel & Intercontinental Budapest, both in District V, & both directly across the river from world-famous Buda Castle.
+But there are plenty of luxury hotels in Budapest, many which have glorious views of the River Danube and Budapest’s castles, which look especially beautiful at twilight.
+Two options by the water include Budapest Marriott Hotel & Intercontinental Budapest, both located in District V, directly across from world-famous Buda Castle.

-Or of course, you could always stay in what is basically a castle itself: the Four Seasons Budapest.
+Or you can stay in what is basically a castle itself: the Four Seasons Budapest.

 Fairy Tale Castles of Budapest, Four-Seasons-Hotel-Gresham-Palace

-The Four Seasons Hotel in Budapest is like a castle in its own right…
+The Four Seasons in Budapest is like a castle itself…

 Grab a Bite to Eat…